Resume Tips

 Bad: Copy-pasting from online examples

-Better: Using our Resume Summary Generator to create a custom starting point
+Better: Using a tailored approach or resume builder to create a custom starting point

 Making It Too Long